-The Decisions Driver Intervention Program is a 72-hour driver intervention program designed for individuals arrested for an OVI/DUI offense involving alcohol and/or drugs.
-This three day, overnight program provides research-based curriculum certified by the State of Ohio.
+The Decisions Driver Intervention Program is a 48 or 72 hour driver intervention program designed for individuals arrested for an OVI/DUI offense involving alcohol and/or drugs.
+This two or three day, overnight program provides research-based curriculum certified by the State of Ohio.
 This program is an alternative to the mandatory three day jail sentence for an OVI/DUI offense.
 The program includes the following:

 - Remedial driving 2 point reduction class.